My Evolving View on Weight Loss Medications

 And if you want more information…

-For a clear overview of how GLP-1 drugs like Ozempic, Wegovy, and Mounjaro work – plus insights into their benefits and risks – see the GLP-1 receptor agonist page on Wikipedia.
+For a clear overview of how GLP-1 medications like Ozempic, Wegovy, and Mounjaro work – plus insights into their benefits and risks – see the GLP-1 receptor agonist page on Wikipedia.